TMD44/mvp/src/README.md

 ## ./main

-Contain the files for the Electron main process. ...
+Contain the files for the Electron main process.

 ## ./app

-Contain the files for the Electron renderer process. ...
+Contain the files for the Electron renderer process and React UI.

 ## ./scripts

-Contain functions that is used in various places of the application. ...
+Contain functions that is used in various places of the application.

 ## ./redux

-Contain the files for Redux state handling. ...
+Contain the files for Redux state handling.

 ## ./type

-Contain the type files for TypeScript. ...
+Contain the type files for TypeScript.